Qatar negotiates to acquire one million vaccines for fans in World Cup 2022

 “Most countries will have vaccinated and immunized their citizens“He said, but clarified that Qatar plans to provide vaccines to fans.”due to the possibility that some (countries) have not been able to vaccinate all their citizens“.

-Qatar is one of the most advanced countries in the immunization of its citizens and according to its prime minister, “this week about 72% will have received at least one dose” of the vaccine in a population that is close to 3 million people.
+Qatar is one of the most advanced countries in the immunization of its citizens and according to its prime minister, “this week about 72% will have received at least one dose” of the vaccine in a population that borders 3 million people.

 Al Zani reaffirmed that buildings and infrastructures necessary for the World Cup go “at an excellent pace and according to the established plan“including stadiums, a transportation network, and various services, accommodation, and medical care.